Make sure your project partner is ready for the demands of applying for Innovate UK funding by clarifying these four things.

 Organisations that apply for Innovate UK funding as part of a consortium must demonstrate that they can finance the portion of the project costs not covered by the grant.
 This is called match funding.

 How much match funding a partner needs to provide depends on what type of organisation they are and the type of grant.
 For businesses, it’s all about which competition they’re applying to.
-Innovate UK’s popular Smart grant, for example, will fund up to 70% of eligible project costs for feasibility studies and industrial research projects conducted by micro and small businesses.
+Innovate UK’s popular Smart grant will fund up to 70% of eligible project costs for feasibility studies and industrial research projects conducted by micro and small businesses.
 Successful applicants will need to match fund the remaining 30%.

 Meanwhile, academic institutions will receive funding covering 80% of their Full Economic Costs regardless of which grant they’re applying for.
 Charities, not-for-profits, public sector organisations, and research and technology organisations (RTOs) will have 100% of their costs funded.